rossmounce/plosonehtml/processing-instructions.md

 done
 ```

+For this particular dataset of 2000 PLOS ONE articles from ID 0000001 to 0002008, only 1949 of these appear to have figures.
+In these 1949 articles there are 9880 figures ( find . -type f | wc -l )

 ## Searching parsed-out figure captions for phylogeny captions

 Still to be written properly but here's what I imagine I'll do: